scientific-python/specs/meta-spec-0000.md

 Core Projects (see [MetaSPEC 2 — Core Projects]({{< relref "/specs/meta-spec-0002.md" >}}) for details) monitor SPEC proposals and provide feedback as early in the process as possible.
-They are also encouraged to consider supporting SPECs to help drive the ecosystem coordination process forward.
+They are also encouraged to consider endorsing SPECs to help drive the ecosystem coordination process forward.

 What endorsing a SPEC means exactly may depend on the situation and is